kiwibayer/azure-docs/articles/migrate/common-questions-appliance.md

 - If you don't want to use a template, or you're in Azure Government, you can deploy the appliance for VMware or Hyper-V using a PowerShell script.
 - For physical servers, you always deploy the appliance using a script.

 ## How does the appliance connect to Azure?

-The appliance can connect over the internet or by using Azure ExpressRoute with public/Microsoft peering.
+The appliance can connect over the internet or by using Azure ExpressRoute with Microsoft peering.

+## How does the appliance replicate the data?

+The applicance replicates data to an Azure Storage account or a replica Managed Disk on the target Azure region over a public endpoint.
+To replicate data via ExpressRoute, Microsoft peering is required.
+Note that replication is not supported over private peering.
+Microsoft peering is the recommended routing domain for replication.

 ## Does appliance analysis affect performance?